Skip to main content

 What kind of torches do chefs use for searing?

-Is butane better for searing meat?
+Is butane better for searing meat than propane?

 How do you get a good sear on a steak with a torch?

-Can you adapt a Bernzomatic for food?
+Can you use a Bernzomatic for food?

 What is the best fuel for kitchen torches?